-The Group enters into formal service contracts with all Non-Executive Directors.
+The Group enters into formal service contracts with all non-executive directors.

-Executive Directors, Executive Managers and Senior Managers are subject to South Ocean Holdings' standard terms and conditions of employment and have notice periods that vary between 30 and 90 days.
-In line with Group policy, no Director is compensated for loss of position and none of the Directors have special termination benefits.
+Executive directors and senior managers are subject to South Ocean Holdings' standard terms and conditions of employment and have notice periods that vary between 30 and 90 days.
+In line with Group policy, no director is compensated for loss of position and none of the directors have special termination benefits.